supertestnet/things-bitvm-needs/README.md

 # Money

-- [ ] Devs can be either *attracted* to a project or *hired* for a project.
-If you can't code yourself, consider giving money so Robin can *hire* devs to work on bitvm: bc1qf5g6z0py2t3t49gupeqrlewga0qz2etalu4xf9
+- [ ] Devs can be either *attracted* to a project or *hired* for a project, or both.
+If you can't contribute via code, consider giving money so Robin can *hire* devs to work on bitvm: bc1qf5g6z0py2t3t49gupeqrlewga0qz2etalu4xf9

 # Meta